 John Bura: Teachable

-Rob Cubbon: DAP
+Rob Cubbon: Teachable

 There’s no right and wrong way.
 No affiliate links.
 No judgment.
 I just thought this was interesting.
 And I tagged myself on the end there because I wanted to join the party.